 We need to define our terms, so let me give you a couple of working definitions.
-First of all, what is grace?

 A. Grace is unmerited kindness and help towards undeserving sinners.
-It's unmerited-not based on what a person does or doesn't do.
-It's unmerited kindness-there's no grudging frown on the face of grace.
-It's unmerited kindness and help-it takes action; it feeds the hungry and reaches out to the lonely.
-And does it all towards undeserving sinners-no one ever deserves grace so there's no calculating involved.
+It's unmerited, for it's not based on what a person does or doesn't do.
+It's unmerited kindness, for there's no grudging frown on the face of grace.
+It's unmerited kindness and help, for it takes action; it feeds the hungry and reaches out to the lonely.
+And does it all towards undeserving sinners.
+Since no one ever deserves grace, there's no calculating involved.

-Interestingly, the word "grace" doesn't appear in the gospels written by Matthew, Mark, and Luke, and never after the opening prologue of John's gospel.
+Interestingly, the word "grace" doesn't appear in Matthew, Mark, and Luke, and never after the opening prologue of John's gospel.
 But that doesn't mean grace is absent from the four gospels.
-In reality, while the word is seldom seen, the display of grace is on every page of the gospels.
+While the word is absent, we see the display of grace on every page.

-Then when we come to the epistles, the word "grace" is all over the place.
+Then, when we come to the epistles, we see the word "grace" all over the place.
 It appears 123 times in the New Testament, with the majority in the epistles.
 Peter, James, Jude, the writer of Hebrews, and especially Paul use the word again and again.

 Jesus is full of grace.
 And truth, too.
-What is truth?